Conferences by and for carers

 A second, equally meaningful event took place on 22 May 2018 in North Berwick which was for people caring for someone with dementia, unpaid, living in East Lothian.
 It too was planned and organised by a steering group of local carers who built on, and added local perspective to, the approach first developed by the Glasgow conference carers steering group.

 Both steering groups made a short film, chatting about how they became involved and what the experience was like for them - as well as giving some helpful advice to other carers who are thinking of holding their own event.

 Badged as Dementia – The Carer’s Experience (Better Enabled, Better Equipped), both the Glasgow and East Lothian events were free.

-Dementia - A Carers Local Directory, A Resource by Carers for Carers: The Directory lists services, groups and activities that could be helpful to people who care for those with dementia in East Lothian.
-You can download the East Lothian Directory here.
+- Dementia – A Carers Local Directory: This lists local services, groups and activities helpful to people who care for people with dementia.
+Read it here

-Funding and support to the carers steering group who planned and organised these events was provided by the Life Changes Trust. tide (together in dementia everyday) also lent valued support and training to the steering group.
+Funding and support to the carers steering group who planned and organised these events was provided by the Life Changes Trust, and tide (together in dementia everyday) provided valuable support and training to the steering group.